50ButtonsEach/fliclib-linux-hci/ProtocolDocumentation.md

 An array of all the verified buttons.

 ### EvtNoSpaceForNewConnection
-Sent whenever the server wants to connect another button but there is no more space.
+Sent when the maximum number of connections has been reached (immediately after the EvtConnectionStatusChanged event).
+If the maximum number of connections is unknown, it is sent when the maximum number of connections are reached and an attempt is made to connect yet another button.

 _uint8\_t_ **opcode**: 10